fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 ## Final Comparison of the Models

-When all the relevant models are compared we obtained two best models in the original imbalanced dataset to proceed for deployment (highlighted in yellow)
+When all the relevant models are compared we obtained two best models in the original imbalanced dataset to proceed for deployment (highlighted in yellow).
+However, with the balanced dataset these models became perfect enough to predict the classes (fraudulent or not) with 100% accuracy (highlighed in red)

 ![LR](https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/Images%20for%20Readme/Final%20Table.png)

-However, with the balanced dataset these models were became perfect enough to predict the classes (fraudulent or not) with 100% accuracy.
+## Conclusions and recommendations